This is the multi-page printable view of this section. Click here to print.

 1 - Monitoring Metrics

-The following table shows the monitoring metrics of Kubernetes Engine that can be checked through Cloud Monitoring.
-For detailed instructions on using Cloud Monitoring, refer to the Cloud Monitoring guide.
+The table below shows the monitoring metrics of Kubernetes Engine that can be viewed through Cloud Monitoring.
+For detailed usage of Cloud Monitoring, refer to the Cloud Monitoring guide.

 Cluster Namespaces [Total]Total number of namespaces in the clustercnt